LNP-BP/LNPBPs/lnpbp-0046.md

 from the rest of the lightning node.
 Deriving shutdown key from funding wallet allows it to use funds from closed channels for funding new channels without the need for additional interactivity with the lightning node.

+### Using unhardened indexes for per-commitment points

+This allows user to reconstruct channel history without the need to access channel extended private key.

 ## Reference implementation